seek4science/seek/tech/releases/index.md

   * Our first released version of our **JSON API**.
 This has been built to conform to the [JSON API](http://jsonapi.org) specification, and is documented on [SwaggerHub](https://app.swaggerhub.com/apis/FAIRDOM/SEEK/0.1).
-    This read API has been developed in conjuction with, and feeds into, a write API; this will be released incrementally in subsequent releases.
+    This read API has been developed in conjuction with, and feeds into, a write API which will be released incrementally in subsequent releases.
 For more details please read [API](/help/user-guide/api.html).
   * Incorporating the new **[JERM 2 ontology](http://jermontology.org)**, along with updates and extensions to the RDF produced by
     SEEK.